 There are many dogs that I have a blast working with at Animal Services, some that I grow to love, and then there are dogs like Wade.
 When working with rescue dogs gets hard, when I can’t help every dog at risk of being euthanized and I start to be apathetic, I remember Wade.

-The pictures above were posted on social media with the plea for rescue within a week’s time.
-This was on Monday.
 I contacted animal behaviorist Jon Wedemeyer, of North Florida K9 Behavior Center, and he agreed to come out and meet Wade with me.

 Day 1: First Meeting: Wednesday, 2/27/19